munozalexm15/ARSG/README.md

 As said before, thanks to [GodotSteam](https://godotsteam.com/) I can use steamworks to facilitate the networking part.
 To play the game, you need to have an account and steam opened to play with other people.

 ### Multiplayer
 Players can face against a friend or a person in a 1v1 scenario.
+If you join later it's not a problem, the game allows to join in the middle of the match and sync all the data!

 ### Complete control of a character
 Users will be able to jump, sprint, crouch, walk, aim and shot, with a movement like the 2000 games era.